Kingvinu7/Streakz/CONTRIBUTING.md

 ---

-Thank you for contributing to Streak Tracker! 🔥
+Thank you for contributing to Streakz! 🔥